psi4/psi4/doc/sphinxman/source/occ.rst

     | sos-pi-omp2             | A special version of SOS-OMP2 for :math:`\pi`-systems        |    Y    |     N    | RHF/ROHF/UHF/RKS/UKS   |
     +-------------------------+--------------------------------------------------------------+---------+----------+------------------------+

-The orbital-optimized MP3 methods currently supported in |Psifour| are outlined in Table :ref:`OMP3 Methods <table:omp3_calls>`.
+The conventional and orbital-optimized MP3 methods currently supported in |Psifour| are outlined in Table :ref:`OMP3 Methods <table:omp3_calls>`.

     .. _`table:omp3_calls`: